Music of The Last of Us Part II: Production and composition

-Mac Quayle contributed to the game's combat music.
-He was hired on the project in early 2018; the developers were familiar with his previous work on the television series Mr. Robot.
-Largely unfamiliar with gaming, Quayle immediately bought a PlayStation 4 and a copy of The Last of Us to familiarise himself with the series before meeting to discuss the second game.
-He began writing ideas for the game in May 2018, and delivered his final music in January 2020; he found the deadlines much more relaxed compared to film and television projects.
-The team discussed potential collaborations between Santaolalla and Quayle, including sharing stems and sessions, though ultimately their collaborations were minimal; they performed a three-day recording session in the PlayStation offices in October 2018, where they experimented with different sounds and instruments to create "grooves and textures" that were later used in the game.
-Quayle attributed the similarities between their work to the developers "really knowing what they wanted".
-Quayle's music aimed to represent the "relentless tension" of the gameplay sequences, consistently moving the action forward and heightening the suspense and anxiety.
-The developers wanted to avoid music that sounded "too electronic or too organic and natural".
-Quayle was provided with videos of early gameplay captures for inspiration, instead of composing directly to scenes.
-He used Logic Pro for his work, which he used to heavily manipulate the several live acoustic instruments.
-His favorite instruments on the project were the bass guitar and cello; for the latter, he brought in a professional cellist.
+Mac Quayle was hired in early 2018 to create the combat music.
+The developers were familiar with his work on the television series Mr. Robot.
+Quayle bought a PlayStation 4 and The Last of Us to familiarize himself with the series.
+He began writing ideas in May 2018 and delivered final music in January 2020; he found the deadlines more relaxed than film and television.
+Though they discussed potentially sharing stems and sessions, Santaolalla and Quayle's collaborations were minimal; they performed a three-day recording session in PlayStation's offices in October 2018, experimenting to create "grooves and textures".
+Quayle attributed their similarities to the developers "really knowing what they wanted".
+Quayle's music aimed to represent the gameplay's "relentless tension", consistently moving the action forward and heightening suspense and anxiety.
+Quayle was provided with videos of early gameplay for inspiration.
+He used Logic Pro to manipulate the live acoustic instruments, of which his favorite were the bass guitar and cello; he brought in a professional cellist for the latter.